Alexsftl/BusinessFrance_Scraper/README.md

 Find the `"chat":{"id": ...}` value in the response — that number is your chat ID.
 (The bot can't message you until you've messaged it at least once.)

-**Your profile** — a plain sentence describing the offers you want, e.g.
+**Your profile** — a description of your profile to match the offers appropriately.
-*"A data scientist comfortable with Python, SQL, statistics, and machine learning, looking for analytics or ML engineering missions."*
+Feel free to make it as detailed as needed based on the relevance of the offers you receive on Telegram.
+For example, mine includes:
+- degree or educational background
+- description of the types of positions I'm looking for
+- technical skills
+- languages

 ### 4. Add secrets and your profile to GitHub